Trinidad and Tobago: Football

 Association football is also a popular sport in Trinidad and Tobago.
 The men's national football team qualified for the 2006 FIFA World Cup for the first time by beating Bahrain in Manama on 16 November 2005, making them the second least populated country ever to qualify, after Iceland.

 The team, coached by Dutchman Leo Beenhakker, and led by Tobagonian-born captain Dwight Yorke, drew their first group game – against Sweden in Dortmund, 0–0, but lost the second game to England on late goals, 0–2.
 They were eliminated after losing 2–0 to Paraguay in the last game of the Group stage.

 Prior to the 2006 World Cup qualification, Trinidad and Tobago came close in a controversial qualification campaign for the 1974 FIFA World Cup.
 Following the match, the referee of their critical game against Haiti was awarded a lifetime ban for his actions.
 Trinidad and Tobago again fell just short of qualifying for the World Cup in 1990, needing only a draw at home against the United States but losing 1–0.

-They play their home matches at the Hasely Crawford Stadium.
-Trinidad and Tobago hosted the 2001 FIFA U-17 World Championship, and hosted the 2010 FIFA U-17 Women's World Cup.

-The TT Pro League is the country's primary football competition and is the top level of the Trinidad and Tobago football league system.
-The Pro League serves as a league for professional football clubs in Trinidad and Tobago.
-The league began in 1999 as part of a need for a professional league to strengthen the country's national team and improve the development of domestic players.
-The first season took place in the same year beginning with eight teams.